IgniteUI/indigo-design-docfx/en/components/splitter.md

 ## Nested Panes

 The Splitter consists of at least one bar and two panes.
-The panes are placeholders, and the splitter bar is between them to allow resizing by dragging its handle or expanding and collapsing by clicking the arrows.
-You can nest splitter components to create a more complex layout inside a splitter pane like below.
+The panes are placeholders, and the splitter bar is between them to allow resizing by dragging its handle or expand/collapse by clicking the arrow icons on the bar.
+You can nest splitter components to create more elaborate layouts in a fashion like it is shown below.

 <img class="responsive-img" src="../images/splitter_nested_panes.png" srcset="../images/splitter_nested_panes@2x.png 2x" />